Key Takeaways

 Public-contract requirements

-How carriers price a contractor GL policy
+How carriers price a contractor general liability policy

 Your actual premium depends on the combination of factors below.